 Over the past two years Jacqui has been successful in actively increasing the amount of multi-track cases she is involved in.

-Jacqui has recently written an article on The Permanence of Scarring, Visibility and Cosmetic Defect.
+Jacqui has written articles on The Permanence of Scarring, Visibility and Cosmetic Defect and Discontinuance and Dis-Applying The Usual Rule.

 A and C (brother and sister) – cases involving the issues of breach of duty, contributory negligence, causation and quantum arising from two separate accidents in which each claimant suffered significant injury.
 It was an unusual and complex situation in which the traumatic circumstances in which A became injured had a significant impact upon the severe psychological injury suffered by C consequent upon his accident and his subsequent inability to work.
 Jacqui represented the claimants and provided extensive advice in conference and on paper, prepared pleadings and MT schedules of loss, attended interlocutory hearings and JSM.
 Expert evidence on reduced life expectation in the context of obesity, hypertension and smoking.
 C’s case settled in October 2015 proceeding trial in the sum of £150k, A’s case failed to settle at JSM in October 2015 and eventually settled in March 2016 for the significantly higher sum of £400k.